Search

 YouTube

 This paper examines standardized patient (SP) simulation as a contested epistemic space shaped by institutional priorities, cultural assumptions, and informal acts of resistance.
-Drawing on 35 interviews with SP educators and over a decade of ethnographic research, it critically examines how the dominant model of “medical realism”—framed through fidelity, standardization, and objectivity—limits inclusive, health equity-oriented simulation pedagogy.
+Drawing on 28 interviews with SP educators and over a decade of ethnographic research, it critically examines how the dominant model of “medical realism”—framed through fidelity, standardization, and objectivity—limits inclusive, health equity-oriented simulation pedagogy.
 Through everyday small-scale interventions, SP educators enact what Stetsenko (2008) calls a “transformative activist stance,” challenging reductive portrayals and reimagining simulation as a site of epistemic plurality and social justice.
-This paper contributes to critical health professions education research by proposing a new framework for understanding simulation fidelity, medical realism, inclusive standard-setting practices, and health equity-oriented medical training.
+This paper contributes to critical health professions education research by proposing an alternative framework for understanding simulation fidelity and medical realism in medical training.